-At St Andrew’s we have a well-established Gifted and Talented Education (GATE) programme, set up to be responsive to the individual needs, strengths and interests of these students.
+At St Andrew’s College, we have a well-established Academic Extension and Enrichment (ACEE) programme.
+The programme recognises both performance and potential, and recognises that a student’s gifts and talents will emerge at times and in circumstances which are unique to that student.
 High achievers in sport and culture are also well supported at St Andrew’s through a range of programmes and initiatives.

-Academically gifted an talented students in Year 9 and 10 may be invited into an option called ACEE (Academic Enrichment and Extension).
+Academically gifted and talented students in Years 9 and 10 may be invited into an option called ACEE (Academic Extension and Enrichment).
+Students can also self-select this programme.

 Regarded as one of the eight most appropriate programmes for extending Gifted and Talented students, Future Problem Solving is a challenging team and individual activity requiring a high level of abstract reasoning and thinking.
 St Andrew’s College offers both a competitive and non-competitive programme where Years 9 and 10 students work through a problem solving process to create positive solutions to global issues such as Climate Change, Living in Space, Megacities and Enhancing Human Potential.